Outdoors & Rec

 Audio By Carbonatix

-Arizona could get another rare chance to see the northern lights tonight.
+Arizona got another rare chance to see the northern lights on Monday night.

-The National Oceanic and Atmospheric Administration is forecasting that the aurora borealis may be visible in up to 28 states on Jan.
+The National Oceanic and Atmospheric Administration forecasted that the aurora borealis could be visible in up to 28 states on Jan.
 19, including Ohio, Iowa and Colorado.

 On Monday, NOAA’s Space Weather Prediction Center issued a G4 severe geomagnetic storm warning after a recent coronal mass ejection erupted from the sun.
 Strong solar storms like these can push auroral activity far south of its normal visibility range.